 How do I request a place at West Lancashire Community High School?

-We are a generic learning difficulties high school and as such every student is aged between 11-19 and has an Education, Health, Care plan or a Statement of Special Education Needs.
+We are a generic learning difficulties high school and as such every student is aged between 11-19 and has an Education, Health, Care plan.
 If you consider your child has an undiagnosed Special Education Need you must discuss this with the SENCO of your child’s current school or with your GP.

-If your child already has an EHCP or Statement then their future provision should be discussed at their annual review of Statement /EHCP.
+If your child already has an EHCP then their future provision should be discussed at their annual review meeting.
 The summary of the review may include a request for a place to the Local Authority, in the first instance.
 The Local Authority distribute relevant papers to the appropriate schools.
 The school receives papers and answers the following questions:

 - Is there a place?